nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Getting hints for command format
-If you do not know what to type, just type any word and DearJim will provide you hints on the command format that you might want to use!
+If you have forgotten about the command formats, simply type any word and DearJim will provide you hints on the command format that you might want to use!

 Examples:
 * Typing `add` in the command input generates the format for `add` in the result display